seedcase-project/seedcase-website/design/decisions/why-sql/index.md

 **Drawbacks**

--   There is always a risk that an open source community will break apart and leave a product unsupported, but the risk here looks minimal.
+-   We don't see any major drawbacks.

 ## SQLite

 First released in 2000 it is slightly different to the two systems described above, as it is an embedded serverless database primarily maintained by an international team of programmers (see [About SQLite](https://www.sqlite.org/about.html)).
-It is (at the time of writing) on version 3.39.4.
 It is an open source platform with the option to deploy either as a locally or in the cloud.
 The implementation language is C and it is platform independent.
 The system allows access through standard technologies (ADO.NET, JDBC, and ODBC).

+**Benefits**

-**Benefits** - Support for both xml and json formats, both reading and writing. - Easy to set up and implement, works well with R and other languages.
+- Support for both xml and json formats, both reading and writing.
+- Easy to set up and implement, works well with R and other languages.

+**Drawbacks**

-**Drawbacks** - The database is designed primarily as a tool to sit underneath applications running in single user mode.
-This means that the database does not as a standard support multi-user work.\
+- The database is designed primarily as a tool to sit underneath applications running in single user mode.
+This means that the database does not as a standard support multi-user work.
-- SQLite is not fully ACID (atomicity, consistency, isolation, and durability) compliant, which is always a risk when working with larger data sets. - There is always a risk that an open source community will break apart and leave a product unsupported, but the risk here looks minimal.
-The explicitly stated intention from the core developers of SQLite is to support the product until at least 2050. - As the database is serverless it is quite possible that the target audience for the seedcase project will struggle to work with the database in the instances where local development is needed.
+- SQLite is not fully ACID (atomicity, consistency, isolation, and durability) compliant, which is always a risk when working with larger data sets.
+- There is always a risk that an open source community will break apart and leave a product unsupported, but the risk here looks minimal.
+The explicitly stated intention from the core developers of SQLite is to support the product until at least 2050.
+- As the database
+is serverless it is quite possible that the target audience for the seedcase project will struggle to work with the database in the instances where local development is needed.